 Good Hotel Guide Review

-library, lounge with bar service, in-room TV (Freeview), 60-acre grounds (gardens, woodlands, tennis, rowing boats, castle ruins).
+library, lounge with bar service, in-room TV (Freeview), 60-acre grounds (gardens, woodlands, tennis, rowing boats).

-allowed in some bedrooms and hall, not in deluxe rooms, lounge or library.
+allowed by arrangement in some bedrooms (no charge), and hall, not in deluxe rooms, lounge or library.

 Amex, MC, Visa.